Xingyu025/FinAI-Contest/docs/source/finai2025/task2.rst

      - **Choice 2**
      - **Choice 3**
      - **Answer**
    * - Sammy Sneadle, CFA, is the founder and portfolio manager of the Everglades Fund.
 In its first year, the fund generated a return of 30 percent.
-Building on the fund’s performance, Sneadle created new marketing materials that showed the fund’s gross 1-year return, as well as the 3 and 5-year returns, which he calculated by using back-testedperformance information.
+Building on the fund's performance, Sneadle created new marketing materials that showed the fund's gross 1-year return, as well as the 3 and 5-year returns, which he calculated by using back-testedperformance information.
 As the marketing material is used only for presentations to institutional clients, Sneadle does not mention the inclusion of back-tested data.
 According to the Standards of Practice Handbook, how did Sneadle violate CFA Institute Standards of Professional Conduct?
      - A. He did not disclose the use of back-tested data.
-     - B. He failed to deduct all fees and expenses before calculating the fund’s track record.
+     - B. He failed to deduct all fees and expenses before calculating the fund's track record.
-     - C. The marketing materials only include the Everglades Fund’s performance and are not a weighted composite of similar portfolios.
+     - C. The marketing materials only include the Everglades Fund's performance and are not a weighted composite of similar portfolios.
      - A. He did not disclose the use of back-tested data.

 **CFA Exam Level II Example**